masolimano/maneage/README-hacking.md

 File modification dates (meta data)
 -----------------------------------

-While git does an excellent job at keeping a history of the contents of files, it makes no effort in keeping the file meta data, and in particular the dates of files.
+While Git does an excellent job at keeping a history of the contents of files, it makes no effort in keeping the file meta data, and in particular the dates of files.
 Therefore when you checkout to a different branch, files that are re-written by Git will have a newer date than the other